 - Enhancements to the calculation of the national weighted average interest rates and national total business volumes have been introduced in ECB Guideline (ECB/2014/15) on monetary and financial statistics.
 These enhancements introduced in the Guideline involve changes to the sampling methods.
-The changes made contribute to a further harmonization of the data compilation process thus improving cross-country data comparison.
+The changes made contribute to a further harmonization of the data compilation process thus improving crosscountry data comparison.
 The changes apply for reference period December 2014.
-As a result of these enhancements, data have been recalculated, as per the requirements of Guideline ECB/2014/15. for previous reference periods. - Changes applied to reduce the maximum grossing factor used in estimating total population data.
+As a result of enhancements. data have recalculated, as per the requirements of Guideline ECB/2014/15, for previous reference periods. - Changes applied to reduce the maximum grossing factor used in estimating total population data.
 The changes reduce the potential volatility caused by irregular high grossing factors.
 The impact of the change is largely confined to new business loans to NFCs, with some minor changes to new business consumer loans.
 The changes apply from reference period April 2021.
-Data for previous reporting periods have been recalculated back to January 2019.
+Data for previous reporting periods have been recalculated back to February 2019.

-Recent data are often provisional and may be subject to revision.
+Recent data is often provisional and may be subject to revision.